RonIovine/pshell/README.md

 ### Interactive clients
 As described above, a pshell server can be accesses remotely via an interactive client.
 These clients are generic and are server agnostic.
 A custom client never needs to be created unless the user want's to create a custom server aggrecator client.
-See the below section for the ['pshellAggregatorDemo'](#pshellAggregatorDemo) demo programs for more information on creating custom aggregators.
+See the below section for the [pshellAggregatorDemo](#pshellAggregatorDemo) demo programs for more information on creating custom aggregators.

 A TCP pshell server just uses a standard 'telnet' client for interactive access.
 The datagram based servers (UDP/Unix) require the provided 'pshell' interactive client.

-Note that there are 2 versions of the pshell UDP/Unix client programs, `pshell`, which is a compiled 'C' implementation, and `pshell.py`, which is a Python implementation.
-Any of those can interface to any of the ['pshellServerDemo'](#pshellServerDemo) programs for all 3 languages as well as the ['traceFilterDemo'](#traceFilterDemo) program.
+Note that there are 2 versions of the pshell UDP/Unix client programs, `pshell`, which is a compiled C implementation, and `pshell.py`, which is a Python implementation.
+Any of those can interface to any of the [pshellServerDemo](#pshellServerDemo) programs for all 3 languages as well as the [traceFilterDemo](#traceFilterDemo) program.
 The pshell client programs both take a `-h` to show the usage as follows:
 ```
 $ pshell -h